On recordThis profile is no longer actively maintained, with the information now possibly out of date

 What must happen

 RWE operates several of the oldest, most CO2-intensive coal power stations, which will have to be phased out early for Germany to be on track for a Paris-compliant coal phase-out.
-This is a conclusion that the Coal Commission will inevitably reach, if it bases its outcome on scientific coal phase-out models.

 Since the beginning of RWE's mining activities in the area, entire villages have been destroyed and more than 1,000 people have lost their homes.
 Moreover, the health of human beings has been negatively affected due to RWE's coal business.
 Coal-fired energy generation causes air pollution, which can affect people's health.
 Health issues that arise are illnesses (like bronchitis and asthma), but they can also result in premature deaths.
 Apart from the CO2 emissions causing health problems, the Hambach mine emits radioactive materials.
 These materials, when dissolved in rain, precipitate across Germany.